KEITHA THUY YOUNG

 mother, farmer, seedkeeper, folk herbalist and advocate for seed freedom, food sovereignty, mental health & disability justice and the current mama bear of Seed Medicine Garden.

-As the daughter of a refugee, trauma survivor and ostomate, themes of Survival, Resilience and Joy permeate my work through art, writing, gardening, intersectional healing justice work and a deep relationship with plants.
+As the daughter of a refugee, trauma survivor and ostomate, themes of Survival, Resilience and Joy permeate my craft through art, writing, gardening, intersectional healing justice work and a deep relationship with plants.

 My heart lies in the intertwining practices of growing food, saving seeds and working with plants for medicine which for me are all political acts and inextricably linked to social justice.
 I'm continually questioning the systems that do not allow equal access to land, to organic food and to plant medicines for all folks, while dreaming up new systems/ways of being, preserving crucial biodiversity and building local food security + community resilience.
 I think all the time about what our collective food future will look like.